-Animal cells are the basic structural and functional unit that make up animal tissues and organs.
+Animal cells are the basic structural and functional units of animal tissues and organs.
 They are eukaryotic cells.
-It means that, unlike the prokaryotic cells, animal cells have membrane-bound organelles suspended in the cytoplasm enveloped by a plasma membrane.
+It means that, unlike prokaryotic cells, animal cells have membrane-bound organelles suspended in the cytoplasm enveloped by a plasma membrane.
 This fundamental feature is not exclusive to animal cells though.
-Both animal cell and plant cell are eukaryotes, and therefore a plant cell has this feature, too.
+Both animal cells and plant cells are eukaryotes, and therefore a plant cell has this feature, too.
 However, plant cells can be easily distinguished from animal cells by the presence of a cell wall.
-Apart from this, an animal cell also lacks plastids, especially chloroplasts, that are involved in plant’s photosynthesis.
+Apart from this, an animal cell also lacks plastids, especially chloroplasts, that are involved in a plant’s photosynthesis.

 Animal Cell Structure

 A typical structure of an animal cell includes organelles, cytoplasmic structures, cytosol, and cell membrane.
 Organelles are membrane-bound structures inside the cell and each of them has a distinctive role.
 Cytoplasmic structures are structures in the cytoplasm that are not bounded by membranes and yet have a crucial role in certain cellular activities.
 The cytosol is the fluid component of the cytoplasm.
 It is where a wide variety of cellular processes take place, e.g. cell division.